apancik/wkhtmltopdf-heroku/README.md

-# Wkhtmltopdf::Heroku::New
+# wkhtmltopdf-heroku

-TODO: Write a gem description
+Simple gem to include binaries for current (April 16, 2014) wkhtmltopdf binaries to your rails project

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'wkhtmltopdf-heroku-new'
+    gem 'wkhtmltopdf-heroku'

 And then execute: